hungngocphat01/img2xlsx/README.md

 Tested on Apple M1, macOS Sonoma 14.0, Office 365 whatever version as of Oct 2023.

 LibreOffice is not compatible with this script, since internally it seems to convert OOXML to ODT upon opening the file and the process is very very very slow (it's single threaded by default).
 You could try it but I tried and gave up.
+You can try porting the code to write directly to ODT instead of XLSX.

 Sample workbook of the first 256 frames of [Mirai wa Kaze no You ni](https://www.youtube.com/watch?v=l6t2PFGRgbY) is available in the Releases section.